bcgov/indy-email-verification/README.md

 > oc tag email-verification-agent:latest email-verification-agent:dev -n 4a9599-tools
 oc tag email-verification-service:latest email-verification-service:dev -n 4a9599-tools
 oc tag postgresql:latest postgresql:dev -n 4a9599-tools
-oc tag visual-verifier:latest visual-verifier:dev -n 4a9599-tools
+oc tag email-verification-demo:latest email-verification-demo:dev -n 4a9599-tools

 Now that the builds have been completed and tagged it's time to start the deployment